Michel scores 3 TDs, Patriots roll past Chargers 41-28

 Michel carried 16 times for 105 yards in the first half.

-He set the tone early, scoring from 1 yard on the opening possession of the game.
+He scored from 1 yard on the opening possession of the game.
 It capped a 14-play, 83-yard drive in which he rushed five times for 15 yards and had a 9-yard reception.

 The Patriots added scoring drives of 67, 58, 87 and 35 yards.